Security Incident Reports: DDoS and TYPO3

 Why Structured Incident Reports?

-The threat landscape encompasses two extremes: Massive DDoS attacks that flood networks with data volumes of several terabits per second, and targeted application attacks on CMSs like TYPO3, which can remain undetected for months.
-A structured report bridges the gap between technical analysis and strategic risk management.
+The threat landscape spans two extremes: massive DDoS attacks that flood networks with several terabits of traffic per second, and targeted application attacks on a CMS like TYPO3 that can go undetected for months.
+A structured report bridges technical analysis and strategic risk management.

 DDoS Attacks